Turkey: journalism is not a crime

-Globally, one third of all imprisoned journalists, media workers and executives are in Turkey’s prisons, with the vast majority among them waiting to be brought to trial.
+Globally in 2016, one third of all imprisoned journalists, media workers and executives were in Turkey’s prisons, with the vast majority waiting to be brought to trial.

 Ahmet Şık is a seasoned investigative journalist and is no stranger to politically motivated prosecution and imprisonment.
 He was held in prison for more than a year in 2011 for writing a book outlining the alleged infiltration of state structures by those loyal to the cleric Fethullah Gülen, at the time an ally of the governing Justice and Development Party (AKP), before they fell out.

 Then last December, Ahmet was imprisoned again pending a trial, accused this time of making propaganda for the armed Kurdistan Workers Party (PKK) and what the government calls “FETÖ” (Fethullahist Terrorist Organisation), which it alleges is led by Fethullah Gülen and is responsible for the attempted coup.

 Ahmet went back to Silivri prison, six years after he was first held there, sharing a cell with two other detainees.
 He can only speak to his closest relatives through a screen and by telephone once a week.
 Their conversations are recorded.
 He is not allowed to receive letters or books.

 In an indictment published in April 2017, eight tweets, two interviews and an article by Ahmet Şık were presented as evidence of his aiding three separate proscribed groups with totally different, often opposing, agendas.
 He is accused of “assisting a terrorist organization”.

 “I reject the accusations that are made against me.
 The subject of the investigation concerns my professional activities, in other words, journalism.”